 Dunsdon would also favour policies that increase the supply of housing to low-income residents.

-Independents: Gary Lee, Damian Murphy, Joshua Wasilenkoff have not publicly revealed their platforms on affordable housing.
+Joshua Wasilenkoff has not publicly revealed his platform on affordable housing.